 We need to know the details of your complaint so we can investigate it and fulfil our regulatory function.

 We will use your personal information to investigate your complaint and check on our level of service by inviting you to complete a customer satisfaction survey.
 We compile and publish statistics showing information like the number of complaints we receive, but not in a form that identifies anyone.

 No third parties have access to your personal information unless the law allows them to do so.
 However, if you have made a complaint about an organisation, we usually have to disclose your identity to them.
 This is so we can clearly explain to them what you think has gone wrong and if necessary advise them how to put it right.
 This also means we may receive information about you from them.

 If you don’t want information that identifies you to be shared with the organisation you want to complain about, we’ll try to respect that.
 However, it is not always possible to handle a complaint on an anonymous basis so we’ll contact you to discuss this.

-If you contact us to make a freedom of information complaint about a public authority, and we issue a decision notice, we will need you to provide us with an identifiable correspondence or email address which will be included on a copy of any decision notice provided to the public authority about which you have complained.
+If you contact us to make a freedom of information complaint about a public authority, and we issue a decision notice, we will need you to provide us with an identifiable correspondence address or personal email address which will be included on a copy of any decision notice provided to the public authority about which you have complained.

 If you are acting on behalf of someone making a complaint, we’ll ask for information to satisfy us of your identity and if relevant, ask for information to show you have authority to act on someone else’s behalf.